EDRN/PublicPortal/README.txt

     from source.
 Make sure to use to ``/usr/local/bin/python2.4`` to build and install PIL.

-If you build PIL yourself, ignore warnings about TKINTER and FREETYPE2 support not being available.
+If you build PIL yourself, ignore warnings about TKINTER, FREETYPE2, and LITTLECMS support not being available.
 They're not necessary.

 OpenSSL